Decorative Concrete Finishes: a Picture Glossary

 Integral color -- color is blended into concrete before the mix is placed.

-Micro topping -- decorative topping for concrete made of extra-thin polymer, possibly incorporating fine-ground pigments.
+Micro topping -- decorative concrete topping which is made of extra-thin polymer, sometimes incorporating fine-ground pigments.

 Overlay -- a topping thicker than ¼ inch applied to cured concrete to enhance or restore its appearance.